NVIDIA/NVFlare/docs/release_notes/flare_240.rst

 We have introduced additional FL events that can be used to build plug-ins for job-level function authorizations.

-For more details, refer to the :ref:`site_specific_auth` documentation as well as the `custom authentication example <https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/custom_authentication>`_ for more details about these capabilites.
+For more details, refer to the :ref:`site_specific_auth` documentation as well as the :github_nvflare_link:`custom authentication example <examples/advanced/custom_authentication>` for more details about these capabilites.

 FL HUB: Hierarchical Unification Bridge
 =======================================